wilsonliaows/docs/features/if-conditions.md

 In this article, we go through the 14 conditions you can choose from.
 We will be using trigger conditions as examples.
 Additionally, you can combine multiple conditions with the **AND** or **OR** operators to set up complex conditions.

+## Invalid conditions: incorrect datatypes and null cases
-Each condition will be valid for different data types.
-If a condition is attempted to be used for invalid data types, it might prevent the recipe from starting successfully.
+Each condition will be valid for different data types and conditions cannot be used for types it is invalid for.
+Furthermore, you need to handle cases whereby datapills have a null value at runtime.
+If the condition is invalid due to incorrect datatypes or datapills having null values, it might:

-Furthermore, if an invalid IF condition was set up for triggers, the recipe might:
+- prevent the recipe from starting successfully,
 - throw a trigger error after the recipe has started, resulting in the inability to pick up trigger events, or
 - result in the recipe filtering out all trigger events.